Red de Apoyo: Lessons from the Colombian peace process for Venezuelan female democratic leaders

-The following is a readout from a strategy session of the Adrienne Arsht Latin America Center’s Red de Apoyo women’s project, a partnership with Universidad Católica Andres Bello (UCAB) and Global Affairs Canada that convenes more than sixty 2015 National Assembly women representatives, Interim Government women ambassadors, and civil society leaders to promote increased and more equitable leadership of Venezuelan women in democratic and peace building processes.
-The readout includes key takeaways and recommendations that resulted from the discussion.
+The Adrienne Arsht Latin America Center’s Red de Apoyo women’s project, is a partnership with Universidad Católica Andres Bello (UCAB) and Global Affairs Canada that convenes more than sixty 2015 National Assembly women representatives, Interim Government women ambassadors, and civil society leaders to promote increased and more equitable leadership of Venezuelan women in democratic and peace building processes.

 Both experts emphasized that women’s participation in the Colombian peace process was crucial to its political viability, particularly through institutionalized venues like the peace process’s sub-commission on gender.
 The Colombian peace process highlighted the essential role of women in promoting long-term political and social stability and included women from each conflicting party.
-As part of the reconciliation process, Colombian women held thematic forums, a women’s summit, sent proposals to the negotiation table between the government and the FARC, secured female participation in the country’s Truth Commission, and strengthened ties with the international community.
+As part of the reconciliation process, Colombian women held thematic forums, a women’s summit, sent proposals to the negotiation table between the government and the FARC (Revolutionary Armed Forces of Colombia), secured female participation in the country’s Truth Commission, and strengthened ties with the international community.

 From the Colombian case study, the Red de Apoyo members identified the following actionable recommendations to implement in their role as democratic political leaders and civil society activists: